albertwang2004/sixteen-forty-two/readme.md

 At the beginning of the game, a standard deck of cards is shuffled, and the bottom card is removed.
 Your job is to view all of the other cards one at a time, and guess what this bottom card is.

-You may only use whatever you can do with your body, including but not limited to counting on your fingers, memorizing values, and communicating with your team.
-That means no writing down digits, using calculators, etc.
+You may only use your memory, and communicating with your team.
+That means no writing down digits, using calculators, counting on your fingers, etc.

 ## Installation